carlguo866/personal_site/content/_index.md

 index: true
 ---

 I am a Computer Science undergrad (6-3) at [MIT EECS](https://www.eecs.mit.edu/).
-I'm passionate about making AI and computing systems reliable, safe, and efficient so they can benefit humanity at large.
+I'm passionate about making AI and computing systems interpretable, safe, and efficient so they can benefit humanity at large.

-## Currently
+## Research

-This summer, I'm currently working in MIT CSAIL's [FutureTech Group](https://futuretech.mit.edu/) on a collaborative project with [Epoch AI](https://epochai.org/) on measuring AI algorithmic progress.
-I also research how to optimizing SQL query compilers in MIT CSAIL's [Supertech Group](https://supertech.mit.edu/).
+This fall, I'm working in [Prof. Max Tegmark's lab](tegmark.org) developing ways to mechanistically interpret neural networks and building an automatic pipeline to convert trained models into formally verifiable code.

-At school, I help run events for [MIT AI Alignment](https://www.mitalignment.org/), raising awareness for potential risks of increasingly capable AIs and supporting peers that want to do more research in this area.
+I have worked at MIT CSAIL's [FutureTech Group](https://futuretech.mit.edu/) on a collaborative project with [Epoch AI](https://epochai.org/) to measure language models' algorithmic progress and researched SQL query compiler optimization in the [Supertech Group](https://supertech.mit.edu/).

 ## Publications